MatiasLarssonFI/tm4c123g-i2c-driver/README.md

 ## Known issues

 - Currently only slave function is supported.
-- Currently the library only provides support for receiving data in slave mode.
+- Currently the driver only provides support for receiving data in slave mode.

 ## About